MSDEVMTL/GlobalAzureBootcamp-2019/Lab0/README.md

 ![code][code]

 You don't need Visual Studio Code to be able to do anything on Azure.
-However all the explanation will asumed you have it installed.
+However, all the explanation will assume you have it installed.
 It's a really great text editor with tons of extensions that can improve so much your development experience.
-To install it, navigate to [code.visualstudio.com](https://code.visualstudio.com/?wt.mc_id=vscom_downloads), and select you platform.
+To install it, navigate to [code.visualstudio.com](https://code.visualstudio.com/?wt.mc_id=vscom_downloads), and select your platform.

 ![code-select][code-select]

 #### Extension

-One of the strengh of Visual Studio Code is all his extensions.
-During the following Labs you will need so of the extensions.
+One of the strengths of Visual Studio Code is all his extensions.
+During the following Labs, you will need so of the extensions.
 Installing an extension is very simple and it's done directly from VSCode.

 Open VSCode and from the left menu, select the Extensions (Ctrl+Shift+X).
 Then enter `Azure resource manager` into the search bar at the top of the Extensions Marketplace panel that just open.
 Click on the little *Install* green button on the side of the extension to install it.